instnt-inc/instnt-ios-sdk/README.md

     func onSelfieScanError(error: InstntError)
 }
 ```
-- **onDocumentScanFinish:** This fuction is called when document scan is successfully completed.
+- **onDocumentScanFinish:** This function is called when a document scan is successfully completed.

-- **onDocumentScanCancelled:** This fuction is called when document scan is not successful.
+- **onDocumentScanCancelled:** This function is called when document scan is unsuccessful.

-- **onSelfieScanCancelled:** This fuction is called when selfie scan is cancelled.
+- **onSelfieScanCancelled:** This function is called when the selfie scan is canceled.

-- **onSelfieScanFinish:** This fuction is called when selfie scan is successfully completed.
+- **onSelfieScanFinish:** This function is called when the selfie scan is successfully completed.

-- **onSelfieScanError:** This fuction is called when selfie scan is has a error.
+- **onSelfieScanError:** This function is called when a selfie scan has an error.

 # Instnt object